weppos/rubyist/content/documentation/yardoc.md

 Whilst YARD does not enforce a particular order, a common convention makes the source code more readable, especially when the documentation block contains more than 5 tags.

-Include tags in the following order:
+You SHOULD include tags in the following order:

     Description block.